- Using environment variables

 Running in debug mode

-Debug mode is especially useful when looking for the cause of some undefined behavior or error.
+When you’re looking for the cause of an undefined behavior or error, use debug mode.

 To run a command in debug mode, prepend the command with --debug